emindonmeztr/ReverseColussiGui/README.md

 A table link is used to link downward all the occurrences of each pattern character.

 The preprocessing phase can be performed in O(m2) time and O(msigma) space complexity.
 The searching phase is in O(n) time complexity.

+Thanks for all works and contributions to my friend -Sinan Çürük.